hypertrack/live-app-ios/README.md

 ## Build Live Location Sharing using HyperTrack

-Use the following tutorial to build  live location sharing feature in your app.
+Use the following tutorial to build  [live location sharing](#live-location-sharing) feature in your app.
 This is divided into three section.
-In the first section we will do a basic setup of Hypertrack SDK.
-In the second section, we will talk about how to select a place and start a live location trip to that place.
-In the last section, we will discuss about how your friend can join a trip started by you.
-Let's get started :)
+- In the first section we will do a basic setup of Hypertrack SDK.
+- In the second section, we will talk about how to select a destination and start a live location trip to that place.
+- In the last section, we will discuss about how your friend can join a trip started by you.

+Let's get started 😊 .
+Strap yourself in and get ready for an exciting ride 🚀 .

 - [Basic Setup](#basic-setup)
   - [Get API Keys](#step-1-get-api-keys)